The Pulse

 One potential strategy to lower greenhouse gas emissions is carbon capture and storage, which is exactly what it sounds like.
 In addition to the requirement that the CO2 captured during the process be deposited somewhere, such as deep underground, the majority of carbon capture devices are themselves driven by the burning of fossil fuels.
 However, all of it might be resolved with this new solar-powered reactor.

 In a university statement, according to Gizmodo, Sayan Kar, a chemist at the University of Cambridge and the study’s first author, asked what would happen if we used the carbon dioxide to create something beneficial rather than pumping it underground.
-Though it can be converted into beneficial molecules, CO₂ is a dangerous greenhouse gas that does contribute to global warming.
+Though it can be converted into beneficial molecules, CO₂ is a dangerous greenhouse gas, but it can also be turned into useful chemicals without contributing to global warming.

 A future in which CO₂ is a strength rather than a danger